VELO-FLASH

 The game also featured collectible cards for the 14 cyclists.
 There were three cards for each rider, and they were supposed to be given as a prize to the player who won the game with that particular rider.

 There are two editions of the game.
-This is the smaller box (from Pierre et Bilou's collection).
+This is the smaller box.

 Compare the sizes of the two boards: